 simukhop «at» ucsc·edu

-Archival storage, storage security, information retrieval, cloud storage architecture, data privacy in cloud, cryptography and secure data in Internet-of-Things.
+Generative Adversarial Networks, synthetic workload generation, archival storage, storage security, information retrieval, cloud storage architecture, data privacy in the cloud, cryptography and secure data in Internet-of-Things.

 To avoid the complexities of key management and constant updates due to encryption algorithm deprecation, authentication is preferred over encryption to securely store archival data.
-Secret-Splitting is a method that not only improves data reliability, but also reduces risks of insider threats.
-SSRC has had projects like POTSHARDS in the past that has been used to reconstruct a secret-split archival datastore.
-We are currently working on improved solutions for reconstruction of secret-split datastores.
-The Secret-Split Secure Hash Method (S3HA) is used to quickly reduce reconstruction space of secret-split datastore required to identify sibling shares.
-It uses a smaller subset of bits (hints) to identify shares belonging to the same object.
-Duplicate computations are avoided by testing for precomputed pairs against a bit vector.
+SSRC has had projects like POTSHARDS in the past that has been used to reconstruct secret-split archival datastores.
+The Secret-Split Secure Hash Method (S3HA) is an extension of POTSHARDS that quickly reduces the reconstruction space of secret-split datastore required to identify sibling shares.

 |Jun 17, 2019||Sinjoni Mukhopadhyay, Secure File and Storage Systems] [Storage/Energy Efficiency in IoT]|